How Much Does Travel Insurance Cost in 2024?

 In the context of travel insurance, your total trip costs refers to your prepaid, non-refundable trip expenses relating to a trip.
 In most cases, this will include expenses such as hotel accommodations, flight costs, pre-booked excursions, and tours.

-Travelers that want Trip Cancellation and Trip Interruption coverage will need to insure all or some of their trip costs when they buy travel insurance.
+If you want Trip Cancellation and Trip Interruption coverage, you will need to insure all or some of your trip costs when you buy travel insurance.
 How much you insure dictates how much reimbursement you are eligible for in the event you need to cancel your trip.

 The cost of your trip will usually impact your travel insurance premium, with more expensive trips resulting in higher premiums.